AZ-204 Developer Associate: Architecting Powerful Compute Solutions on Azure

 • kubectl tool

-• tool to interact with kubernetes cluster
+• tool to interact with the Kubernetes cluster

 • az aks get-credentials –resource-group my-group –name my-name

-• switches the context to the aks, issuing commands locally will send them against azure
+• switches the context to the aks, issuing commands locally will send them against Azure

 • kubectl get nodes